lesongvi/Notevn-Tracker/README.md

 ## Changelog
 **[13/11/2020]**
 - Update the number of notes that can be saved is unlimited!
-- The extension will no longer automatically save, instead every time you access notevn you will see a Share icon, click on it to save or delete.
+- The extension will no longer automatically save, instead every time you access notevn you will see a Heart icon, click on it to save or delete.
 - Each tab is automatically sorted by your last edit time on the browser you are using (Pin tab > Normal tab).